 Since 2016, it has hosted Tok School's greenhouse courses, which in 2018 morphed into FFA related courses with the district's new FFA charter.
 Greenhouse education has grown to include hydroponic gardening as well.
 The greenhouse is regularly incorporated into the high school's culinary class.

-Last year, the district purchased a Charlie Cart for use in the elementary school, as a means to make the culinary "bridge" that helps to bring greenhouse education into the elementary classrooms.
-The cart now travels to the district's outlying sites for the same purpose, and plans are underway to acquire another cart for Tok.
+The district purchased a Charlie Cart for use in the elementary school, as a means to make the culinary "bridge" that helps to bring greenhouse education into the elementary classrooms.
+The Charlie Cart was quite popular in classrooms and in summer camps, so the district purchased another cart for use at outlying schools.
 (See slideshow at the bottom of this page for more info). *See our kids featured on Charlie Cart's Instagram page!

 In summer 2018, the district held its first week-long greenhouse day camp for elementary students.
-The camp was a success, and was so popular, it is repeating in summer 2019 and will run for a longer time.
+The camp was a success, and was so popular, it has repeated each summer.
+See the Greenhouse Student Class Blog

 Tok High School Culinary Class Blog- students regularly utilizing the bounty of the Gateway Greenhouse